Reimbursement of telecomms code development costs

 Telecommunications industry bodies and associations can apply to the Australian Communications and Media Authority (the ACMA) for reimbursement of the costs incurred developing consumer-related telecommunications industry codes.

-For information about the scheme and how to apply read the Guide to the Reimbursement of Development Costs for Consumer-Related Telecommunications Industry Codes.
+For information about the scheme and how to apply, read the guide to Reimbursing costs of developing or varying consumer-related telecommunications industry codes.

 Before the code is developed, industry bodies and associations must apply for a declaration of eligibility for reimbursement of costs expected to be incurred.